 - A fifth shot is given at 4 to 6 years of age.

-- A booster shot of DTaP should be given to 11- or 12-year-olds at a regular checkup.
-The DTaP booster also protects against tetanus, diphtheria, and pertussis.
+- A booster shot of Tdap should be given to 11- or 12-year-olds at a regular checkup.
+The Tdap booster also protects against tetanus, diphtheria, and pertussis.

-- Pregnant women should get a DTaP booster between weeks 27 and 36 of pregnancy to increase protection for their baby after birth.
+- Pregnant teens and women should get a Tdap booster between weeks 27 and 36 of every pregnancy to increase protection for their baby after birth.

 When should I call my child's healthcare provider?